 Benefits of participation

-In addition to the cash prizes for the three submissions judged to best meet the award criteria, the participants who go through to the second stage will also benefit from having their work viewed by the Conference delegates.
-In addition all the posters will be displayed on the IFS website.
+In addition to the cash prizes and free Society memberships for the three submissions judged to best meet the award criteria, the participants who go through to the second stage will also benefit from having their work viewed by the Conference delegates.
+In addition all the posters will be displayed on the IFS website, while the three winning entries will be publicised on social media and will participate in a webinar to present their research.
 Depending on the topic and practical considerations, we may also invite the winner to present a paper at a future IFS Conference.

 For further information, please contact the IFS Secretary: firstname.lastname@example.org